leogallego/instruqt-wyfp-2024-solve/lifecycle-scritps/writing-first-playbook-summit-2024/03-playbook-run-it/assignment.md

 ```
 ansible-navigator run system_setup.yml
 ```

 You will notice the tasks change from `changed` to `ok` including the colors changing from `yellow` to `green`.

-Additionally, the *PLAY RECAP* summary makes it easy to spot the changes made by Ansible.
+Additionally, the *"PLAY RECAP"* summary at the end makes it easy to spot the changes made by Ansible.

 You should see something like this:
 ![image.png](../assets/image.png)